Paradise Highway

-Paradise Highway is a 2022 thriller film written and directed by Anna Gutto and starring Juliette Binoche, Frank Grillo, and Morgan Freeman.
+Paradise Highway is a 2022 thriller film written and directed by Anna Gutto in her feature length debut and starring Juliette Binoche, Frank Grillo, and Morgan Freeman.
 An international co-production between the United States, Germany, and Switzerland, the film was released in the United States on July 29, 2022, by Lionsgate.

+Plot

+To save the life of her brother, truck driver Sally reluctantly agrees to smuggle illicit cargo, a girl named Leila.
+As they begin a danger-fraught journey across state lines, a dogged FBI operative sets out on their trail, determined to do whatever it takes to terminate a human-trafficking operation and bring Sally and Leila to safety.